Identity

-The Identity Plugin is a Kubernetes-based microservice that manages users, credentials, and access control across distributed systems.
+Identity is a Kubernetes-based microservice that manages users, credentials, and access control across distributed systems.
 It provides a centralized authentication and authorization service, offering a standardized API that integrates seamlessly with other services.

-Key Features
+Key features

 • User Management – Create, update, and delete user accounts.